Academic Policies and Procedures for Graduate Students[ top ]

-Matriculated students are admitted to candidacy for the doctoral degree by the vice provost and dean, on recommendation of the appropriate academic unit, when they have passed required comprehensive examinations and met all research skills and coursework requirements, as certified by program submission of the Admission to Candidacy for Doctoral Degree form.
-Within six months of admission to candidacy, a copy of the dissertation prospectus approved by the dissertation committee must be submitted to the department or school office.
+Matriculated students are admitted to candidacy for the doctoral degree by the vice provost and dean (or the dean's designee), on recommendation of the appropriate academic unit, when they have passed required comprehensive examinations and met all research skills and coursework requirements, as certified by program submission of the Admission to Candidacy for Doctoral Degree Form.
+Within six months of admission to candidacy, a copy of the dissertation prospectus approved by the dissertation committee must be submitted to the department or school/college office.

-A student in a doctoral program must be admitted to candidacy within five years of admission to the Graduate School if entering directly into a doctoral program, or within five years after award of a master’s degree at Binghamton University.
+A student in a doctoral program must be admitted to candidacy within five years of admission to the Graduate School if entering directly into a doctoral program at Binghamton University, or within five years after award of a master’s degree at Binghamton University.

 The dissertation committee has direct charge of all matters pertaining to the dissertation.
 The dissertation must have the unanimous approval of the committee before arrangements are made for the final examination for the degree.